tigerfarm/arduino/Altair101/development/ProcessorDev30/README.md

 + Improved AUX1 switching to go between clock and player.
 + Can use PROTECT/UNPROTECT to decrease/increase player volume in all modes.
 + Now requires double flip for some options: CLR, read/write program file.
 Yet to do,
 + Set clock date and time using toggles.

+Hardware,
++ Fix player noise by using separate power supply for the DFPlayer and adding ground to ground jumper.
++ Added RCA plugs to the back for connection the DFPlayer to the amp.

 --------------------------------------------------------------------------------
 Cheers